 In 1994, Conroe voters adopted a 1⁄2 cent sales tax for economic development.
 The money is controlled by a non-profit entity known as the Conroe Industrial Development Corporation (CIDC).
 The CIDC has a funding structure that includes three funds: CIDC Revenue Clearing, CIDC Debt Service, and CIDC General Fund.
 The CIDC General Fund includes expenditures for economic development incentives for companies located in the city.
-It also includes a transfer out to the General Obligation Debt Service Fund for the payment of principal and interest costs for bonds issued to benefit the parks system, as well as a transfer out to the Water & Sewer Debt Service Fund for the payment of principal and interest costs for the water well constructed in the Conroe Park North Industrial Park.
+In FY 2017-2018, transfers to the Streets CIP Fund are included for street rehabilitation on Conroe Park North, Pollock Drive, and Conroe Park Drive, as well as an extension of the Spirit of Texas Bank Street.
+Transfers are also included to the General Obligation Debt Service Fund for the payment of principal and interest costs for bonds issued to benefit the parks system, as well as to the Water & Sewer Debt Service Fund for the payment of principal and interest costs for the water well constructed in the Conroe Park North Industrial Park.